dotnetcore/Home/README.md

 ## The History of NCC

 NCC was founded in mid-2016, the original name is ".NET Core China Study Group".
-At the same time, we created a QQ Group called "dotNET Core Studing Group".
+At the same time, we created a QQ Group called "dotNET Core Studying Group".

 The original goal of NCC was to translate the documentation of Microsoft ASP.NET Core.
 We have received a lot of help and encouragement from many people.
 And the works of our translation alse provided great convenient for the first Chinese developers who learned ASP.NET Core.